MMSorensen/CP-Lib/ClusEdit/Optimal/Readme.md

-Values and clusters of the partitions that have been proven to be optimal.
+Values and clusters of the partitions that are proven to be optimal.